Andreas Hofer: Final attempt and capture

 On 12 November Hofer received false reports of Austrian victories and tried to summon his troops on 15 November.
 This time he had little following and French troops defeated his forces.
 His subordinate commanders surrendered and urged him to escape over the mountains.

 Hofer hid in a hut in the mountains in the Passeiertal and the French announced a reward of 1500 guilders for his head.
 His neighbor Franz Raffl betrayed him and revealed his hiding place to the authorities.
 Hofer was captured by Italian troops on 28 January 1810 and was sent to Mantua in chains to face a court-martial.
-(Raffl died impoverished in Bavaria twenty years later.)
+Raffl died impoverished in Bavaria twenty years later.

 Court martial and execution

-Officers holding the court martial disagreed on the exact sentence until they received a message from Milan.
-It was supposedly from the Viceroy, transmitting Napoleon's order to "give him a fair trial and then shoot him."
-Later Napoleon claimed to Prince Metternich that Hofer was executed against his wishes.

-Andreas Hofer was executed by a firing squad on 20 February 1810.
+Officers holding the court-martial disagreed on the exact sentence until they received a message from Milan.
+It was supposedly from Eugène de Beauharnais, transmitting Napoleon's order to "give him a fair trial and then shoot him".
+Napoleon later claimed to Klemens von Metternich that Hofer was executed against his wishes.
+Hofer was executed by a firing squad on 20 February 1810.
 He refused a blindfold or to kneel, and gave money to a corporal in charge, telling him to "shoot straight".
 He gave the order to fire himself.
 Hofer became a martyr in Germany and Austria and a rallying symbol against the power of Napoleon.

 Legacy and monuments

 In 1809 William Wordsworth wrote some sonnets to Andreas Hofer which contributed to the romanticisation of his image and the legend surrounding the insurrection.

-In 1818, his family was given a patent of nobility by the emperor of Austria (he and Anna had 7 children, at least two of whom emigrated to America).
+In 1818, his family was given a patent of nobility by the emperor of Austria (he and Anna had 7 children).
 In 1823, Hofer's remains were moved from Mantua to Innsbruck, and in 1834, his tomb was decorated with a marble statue.
 In 1893, a bronze statue of Hofer was erected in Bergisel (Innsbruck).
 A large painting depicting his arrest hangs in the Palace of Maria Theresa in Innsbruck, and there is an annual open-air play in Meran based on his life.
 In Meran there is also a monumental statue of him opposite the train station at the beginning of the Via Andreas Hofer, which was erected by Tyrolean nationalists in 1915.
 In New Glarus, Wisconsin there is a large mural of Hofer inside Puempel's Olde Tavern.
+In 1959, a 50 Schilling coin commemorating the Tyrolean Rebellion featuring Hofer's portrait was issued in Austria, with a mintage of 3,000,000.

 The song Zu Mantua in Banden (today the anthem of the State of Tyrol) tells the story of his tragic fate and execution.

 His most famous quote: I will not trade my life for a lie.